RSL Art Union Past Drawings: Winner Stories & Property Outcomes Revealed

 What Winners Should Know About Principal Residence Exemption

-Principal residence exemption (PRE) is the most valuable tax benefit available to prize home winners.
-A winner's principal place of residence is exempt from capital gains tax when sold, provided it was the sole or main residence throughout the entire holding period.
+Principal residence exemption (PRE) is the best tax break for prize home winners.
+Your main home is exempt from capital gains tax when you sell it.

 Current Prize Home Lottery Options for Australian Players

-RSL Art Union no longer conducts new prize home draws.
-However, players seeking similar opportunities can explore current prize home draws offered by licensed charities across Australia.
-These include Deaf Lottery, Endeavour Lotteries, Dream Home Art Union, and Yourtown prize home draws, all operating under similar regulatory frameworks.
+RSL Art Union no longer runs prize home draws.
+You can find current prize home draws from other licensed charities.
+These include Deaf Lottery, Endeavour Lotteries, Dream Home Art Union, and Yourtown.

 Frequently Asked Questions About RSL Art Union Winners